 Noted below are a few links to free consumer services that may prove beneficial in your efforts to combat your identity being stolen.
-Please note that each service by itself does not represent a viable method to reduce or eliminate the risk of ID theft.
-However, when used in conjunction with your Zander Identity Theft Solutions protection plan, they can enhance your preventative measures and ensure that you are well protected if you do become a victim.
+Please note that while placing a fraud alert, freezing your credit, and checking your credit report are all valuable tools in reducing your risk, ID theft is not a preventable crime and none of these efforts will completely eliminate the possibility of you becoming a victim.
+However, when used in conjunction with an ID theft protection plan from Zander Identity Theft Solutions, these proactive measures will ensure that you are well protected if you do become a victim.

 OptOutPrescreen.com lets you Opt out of receiving pre-approved, unsolicited credit and insurance offers in the mail.
 You are given the choice of opting out for five years or you can opt out of firm offers permanently.
 With just a quick look in your mailbox, identity thieves can locate enough information from offers of credit to open a new account with your name and information.
 Using this free service reduces the volume of mail that you receive, diminishing the probability of becoming a victim of fraud.

 By signing up for the Do Not Call registry, you will drastically reduce the number of annoying telemarketing calls you receive, which will ultimately reducing your risk of being scammed.
 The FTC requires all telemarketing firms to check the list every three months.
 Telemarketing firms are required to clean their telemarketing leads from all registrants of the do not call list.
 Since the FBI cites telemarketing fraud as one of the most common sources of identity theft, this free service is highly recommended.